VladasZ/rustscript/docs/profiling.md

 ## Timing

-Do not take wall-clock numbers from the profiler.
+Do not take total time numbers from the profiler.
 Every bench case prints `COMPUTE_NS` to stderr around the compute part only.
 Run the case a few times and take the best: